joergen7/lib_dp/README.md

-# lib_dp
+# Dynamic Programming in Erlang

 [![Build Status](https://travis-ci.org/joergen7/lib_dp.svg?branch=master)](https://travis-ci.org/joergen7/lib_dp)

-Dynamic Programming in Erlang.

 This library allows the inexact matching of a pair of sequences via Dynamic Programming.
 The library supports three different matching schemes:

 - global alignment (Needleman-Wunsch)
 - global end-space free alignment
-- local alignment
+- local alignment (Smith-Waterman)

-Furthermore it is possible to provide custom substitution matrices and to customize the weight of insertions and deletions.
+Furthermore, it is possible to provide custom substitution matrices and to customize the score of insertions and deletions.
 From the alignments, different kinds of edit scripts can be produced.

 ## Compiling from Source